-- 26.1 Any form of sexual advance to a person with whom the doctor has a professional relationship is professional misconduct.
-The Council takes a serious view of a doctor who uses his professional position to pursue a personal relationship of a sexual nature with his patient or the patient's spouse. - 26.2 The practice of medicine often involves a close personal relationship between doctors and their patients, and patients sometimes become emotionally dependent.
-A doctor must be aware of such a possibility and that to take any advantage of such dependency may be abuse of responsibility and trust.
-Doctors should exercise special care and prudence in situations which could leave them open to such an allegation.
+- 26.1 Any form of sexual advance to a person with whom the medical practitioner has a professional relationship is professional misconduct.
+The Council takes a serious view of a medical practitioner who uses his professional position to pursue a personal relationship of a sexual nature with his patient or the patient's spouse. - 26.2 The practice of medicine often involves a close personal relationship between medical practitioners and their patients, and patients sometimes become emotionally dependent.
+A medical practitioner must be aware of such a possibility and that to take any advantage of such dependency may be abuse of responsibility and trust.
+Medical practitioners should exercise special care and prudence in situations which could leave them open to such an allegation.